Manifold Constraint Regularization for Remote Sensing Image Generation: Theoretical Analysis

-Therefore, our method $L_{Tr}$ can measure the volume of the space spanned by representations, making it an effective method to promotes embedding of data into multiple independent subspaces.
-Since the features of each class/mode, $Z_j$ and $Z^{\prime}_j$, are similar to subspaces/Gaussians, their “distance” can be measured by the rate distortion.
-Hence, our method $L_{MAC}(Z,Z^{\prime})$ can precisely measure the distance between generated images and real images in the feature space.
+Hence, $\mathcal{L}_{\mathrm{Tr}}$ effectively evaluates the data manifold of the representations.
+Since the features of each submanifold, $Z_j$ and $Z^{\prime}_j$, are similar to subspaces or Gaussians, their “distance” can be measured by the rate distortion.